Paulton Minor Injuries Unit

-The service supports adults, children and young people.
+Our service supports adults, children over 1 year, and young people.

 The Minor Injuries Unit treats: